Generalization of the Proca Action

 In the flat space-time the derivatives applied on the vector field were simply partial derivatives which commute.
 When we consider a general non-flat background the derivatives become covariant derivatives and therefore we have to add non-minimal couplings to the graviton in order to maintain second order equations of motion and healthy propagating degrees of freedom.
 When we generalize the derivative self-interactions in \ref{generalizedProfaField} on a curved space-time, the Lagrangian for the generalized Proca field becomes

 where now the self-interactions are encoded in the following Lagrangians

-with the short cut $X=-\frac12 A_\mu^2$.
+with $\nabla$ denoting the covariant derivative.
+The fifth order interaction $\tilde{F}^{\alpha\mu}\tilde{F}^\beta_{\;\;\mu}\nabla_\alpha A_\beta$ does not need any non-minimal coupling on curved backgrounds in order to compensate higher order equations of motion \cite{Allys:2015sht,Jimenez:2016isa}, unless the sixth order Lagrangian $\tilde{F}^{\alpha\beta}\tilde{F}^{\mu\nu}\nabla_\alpha A_\mu \nabla_\beta A_\nu$ \cite{Jimenez:2016isa}, which requires the relative tuning with the non-minimal coupling between the field strength tensors and the dual Riemann tensor considered in \cite{Jimenez:2013qsa}.
 These interactions give rise to the standard scalar Horndeski interactions for the longitudinal mode of the vector field.
-The non-minimal coupling between the field strength tensors and the dual Riemann tensor considered in \cite{Jimenez:2013qsa} is already incorporated in the above interactions.
-Similarly the function $G_2$ does not need to depend only on $X$ but can also depend on terms like $G^{\mu\nu}A_\mu A_\nu$ which does not contain any dynamics for the temporal component of the vector field.
-Note again the appearance of the two additional free parameters $c_2$ and $d_2$ as in flat space-time case.
+Terms like $G^{\mu\nu}A_\mu A_\nu$, which does not contain any dynamics for the temporal component of the vector field, are already contained in the above interactions after integrations by parts.
 All these interactions give only rise to three propagating degrees of freedom in curved background.